 Via apps you can find places where you are allowed to stay overnight, like this motorhome parking lot in Estonia

-What equipment do you need when you wild camp?
+What equipment do you need when going wild camping?

-You don’t necessarily need any extra equipment for wild camping, but there is equipment that helps and makes the wild camping more comfortable.
-Exactly what you need depends on how long and how often you plan to wild camp, what time of year you wild camp and what your needs are.
-For example, if you plan to wild camp in the winter, it may be a good idea to buy or rent a vehicle that is adapted for year-round use, and thus keeps the heat in better.
+You don’t necessarily need any extra equipment when going wild camping, but there is equipment that makes it easier and more comfortable.
+What you need depends on how long and how often you plan to go wild camping, what time of year you’ll be out, and what your general needs are.
+For example, if you plan on wild camping during the winter it might be good to get or rent a vehicle that is adapted for year-round use.

-Below is a list of extra equipment that can make wild camping easier, especially if you want to be able to wild camp for several nights in a row.
-If you are planning to rent a motorhome/campervan, you can ask if any of the following equipment is in the vehicle:
+Below is a list of additional equipment that can facilitate wild camping, especially if you want to be able to be wild camping several nights in a row.
+If you rent a motorhome or campervan, you can ask if any of the following equipment is in the vehicle:

 • Solar cells can be good for charging extra electricity to the batteries.

-• A generator, which is powered by petrol, is a way of producing extra electricity.
-Keep in mind that a power plant sounds and therefore can not always be used.
+• A power generator, which is powered by gasoline, is a way to produce extra electricity.
+Keep in mind that an electric plant makes noise and therefore cannot always be used.

-• A lithium battery (or other extra battery) helps the energy last longer.
+• A lithium battery (or an extra living room battery) makes the energy last longer.

-• An inverter is used to convert 12 volt 220, which is useful if you want to charge computers and other technical equipment.
+• An inverter used to convert 12 volts to 220, which is good if you want to charge computers and other technical equipment.

-• An extra toilet cassette can be good to have if you want to wild camp for several nights in a row.
-The toilet may only be emptied in designated places.
+• An extra toilet cassette can be good if you want to be wild camping several nights in a row.
+The toilet must only be emptied in an intended location.

 Enjoy wild camping!